 The Mark Schonwetter Holocaust Education Foundation is the ONLY foundation that funds educational grants to provide learning materials and books, support field trips and programming, and bring Holocaust survivor speakers into schools and classrooms nationwide.
 The money raised goes directly to support Holocaust Education Grants that impact students.
 The impact we have made in just three years has far exceeded our initial goals – 304 grants, across 30 states, reaching over 73,000 students!
 But our ultimate goal is Holocaust education in all 50 states, and we need your help to achieve it!

 As a young Jewish boy in Poland, Mark Schonwetter survived the Holocaust, along with his mother and sister, by hiding in the forests as well as in the homes of righteous Polish families.

-Our Vision is to inspire students to create a world where all people are treated equally and with kindness and respect.
+Our Vision: To inspire students to create a world where all people are treated equally and with kindness and respect.